GODJESUSSAVIOR/invitation-for-join-to-groups-GOD-JESUS-SAVIOR/README.md

 Well Come All Brothers Sisters In GOD JESUS SAVIOR from all nations in the world

-this group share informations of Christian news from all nations in the world
+this groups share informations of Christian news from all nations in the world

-this group share testimonies of Christian from all nations in the world
+this groups share testimonies of Christian from all nations in the world

-this group share events of Christian from all nations in the world
+this groups share events of Christian from all nations in the world

 PRAYS GOD JESUS SAVIOR BLESS PROTECT ALL OF US LIVE SAFE PEACE JOY HAPPY FOREVER AMEN HALELUYA